haritsrhn/Group-Project---Telegram-Bot/README.md

 7. How to create Telegram Bot in Java.
 (2021, November 11).
 YouTube. https://www.youtube.com/watch?v=XjOnp8TVNSQ

-8. How can I deploy a telegram bot from intellij to heroku?
-I write the code using Java from a maven project.
+8. How can I deploy a telegram bot from Intellij to Heroku?
+I write the code using Java from a Maven project.
 (2020, May 28).
 Stack Overflow. https://stackoverflow.com/questions/62067395/how-can-i-deploy-a-telegram-bot-from-intellij-to-heroku-i-write-the-code-using

-9. How to send local photo in telegram bot for java.
+9. How to send local photo in telegram bot for Java.
 (2018, October 23).
 Stack Overflow. https://stackoverflow.com/questions/52955352/how-to-send-local-photo-in-telegram-bot-for-java

 I.	(2022, June 22).
 Deploy Java Telegram Bot on Heroku Server.
 Medium. https://medium.com/@learntodevelop2020/deploy-java-telegram-bot-on-heroku-server-42bfcfc311d3